acrajesh/automationaccelerator/docs/Accelerator_Tool_Usage_Guide.md

 **Output**: `IMS_Impact_Report.xlsx` in `~/.autoaccel/output/ims_analysis/`

-**Using the output**: Review the summary sheet for overall IMS complexity.
+**Using the output in practice**: Review the summary sheet for overall IMS complexity.
 Identify programs with the highest IMS call counts for prioritization.
 Share with database architects to plan the IMS-to-target-database migration approach.
-Use the data in steering committee presentations to explain database migration complexity.
+Use the data in steering committee presentations to explain database migration complexity and justify specialized resources.
+Feed the structured data into architecture documentation and migration wave planning.

 ---